balena-io/balena-sdk-python/DOCUMENTATION.md

     Raise:
         MissingOption: if mandatory option are missing.
         InvalidOption: if appId or network are invalid (appId is not a number or parseable string. network is not in NETWORK_TYPES)
-        NonAllowedOption: if a non supported option is passed.
 ## EnvironmentVariable

 This class is a wrapper for device and application environment variable models.